Colorado Elopement Best Mountain Locations

-When people know they want to have a Colorado elopement, have a small wedding, get married or plan an adventurous photo shoot here in Colorado, it can be a bit overwhelming to know where to begin to narrow down locations.
+When people know they want to have a Colorado elopement, and find best elopement locations in colorado whether you’re having a small wedding, get married or plan an adventurous photo shoot here in Colorado, it can be a bit overwhelming to know where to begin to narrow down locations.
 Most everyone thinks rocky mountain national park, but let’s be real friends, its crowded and Colorado has so many epic locations outside of the park.

 That being said, Rocky Mountain National park is freaking gorgeous and we do love photographing elopements there too.
 We’d love to broaden your horizons and share with you a handful of my favorite “Best of Colorado” locations.
-This is by no means an exhaustive list, but includes some of my personal favorites as a wedding photographer of 10 years here in Colorado.
+This is by no means an exhaustive list, but includes some of our personal favorites as an elopement wedding photographer of 10 years here in Colorado.
 Some places are only accessible during certain seasons, so keep that in mind when looking through this list!

 The bonus element is that all of these locations are accessible even if you’re not a hardcore hiker, meaning they are less than a mile walk or hike from a parking area to the location itself.
 So, if you’re planning even an adventurous Colorado elopement or small wedding with someone who cannot hike many miles or who is subject to the very real hindrance of altitude sickness, these are great ideas!